 Mountain biking

-Lots of people come to the Isle of Rum with their own mountain bikes to cycle across the island.
-There are two roads leading from Kinloch to Kilmory and Harris Bay, which offers a total of 11 miles of cycling.
-The smaller footpaths around the island are usually quite boggy, so it’s best cyclists stick to the road.
+Lots of people come to the Isle of Rum with their own mountain bikes.
+There are two tracks that lead from Kinloch across the island to Kilmory and Harris Bay.
+In total, they form about 11 miles of trail.
+The smaller footpaths around the island are usually quite boggy, so it’s best cyclists stick to the main tracks.

 Wildlife watching

-My favourite thing about wildlife watching on Rum is that it doesn’t take a lot of effort at all.
-Even just sitting by the beach on a lazy day, you will see more sea birds than you can name without a guidebook!
+My favourite thing about wildlife watching on Rum is that it doesn’t take a lot of effort.
+Just sitting by the beach on a lazy day, you will see more sea birds than you can name without a guidebook.
+Up in the hills, you might spot Golden Eagles and White-tailed Eagles who successfully breed on the island.

 There are several hides spread out across the island – the Otter hide just beyond the ferry terminal is a great location to spot otters playing in the shallow waters of the shore.